-Like tomatoes, tomatillos can be planted more deeply.
+Like green tomatoes, tomatillos can be planted more deeply.
 You can cover up to a third of the young plant’s height in soil, and it will happily send out roots along the covered portion of the stem.

 Prepare your planting location, ensuring that the soil there is amended with compost.

 I like to add a little bone meal, some used coffee grounds, and some vermicompost under the seedling plant, as these help provide extra nitrogen and phosphorous.
 Powdered eggshell is another good additive.

 You can opt for organic fertilizers if you’d prefer.
 Avoid granular ones that might burn tender roots.

 Remove your tomatillo from its prior pot carefully, and examine the base.
 If the roots seem compacted, gently open them up with your fingertips.
 Then place the tomatillo in the ground and work soil in and overtop of the old pot’s soil.